Who are you?

 I mean really, who are you?

-I have been asking this question to myself a lot lately and I must admit the conclusions I came to were a little startling not to mention deep.
+This is a question I have been asking myself a lot lately and I must admit the conclusions I came to were a little startling not to mention deep.
 I realized that any search for happiness, love, and goodness begins with this simple question.

 Who are you?